 Grand Prix: This tournament is part of the Northwest Chess Grand Prix, which awards cash prizes to players who are active and perform well in Grand Prix events over the course of the year

-Qualifiers: This tournament is a qualifier for the Oregon Invitational Tournament and OSCF State Championship
+Qualifiers: This tournament is a qualifier for the Challengers section of the Oregon Closed and qualifier for the OSCF State Championship

 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
-2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
+2) This tournament uses the rules from the 7th edition of the US Chess rulebook.